-Here, we will also create a taxonomy of the different legal doctrines based on the need for proportion of cooperators, the sustainability of their compliance and its quality.
-Different regulatory contexts might have a different needs for cooperation from the public and in this strand we will integrate the findings to answer some of the preliminary questions in that regard.
-For example, within covid related behaviors, we might want to differentiate between mask wearing where quality and proportion is important and vaccination efforts where proportion is very important but quality is less important.
-The findings will help inform normative questions such as, do we want that the government tries to change people’s intrinsic values and motivations and what type of intrinsic motivations are likely to be sustainable over time.
-For example, the intrinsic motivation of trust in science which will be studied in both covid and environmental contexts, might be hard to achieve in many countries could be seen as related to ideology
+Here, we will also create a taxonomy of the different legal doctrines based on the need for proportion of cooperators, the sustainability of their compliance, and its quality.
+Different regulatory contexts might call for different types of cooperation from the public, and we will integrate the findings to answer some of the preliminary questions in this component.
+For example, within the context of COVID-related behaviors, we might want to differentiate between mask wearing, where quality and proportion is important, and vaccination efforts, where proportion is very important but quality is less important.
+The findings will help inform normative questions such as, do we want government to try to change people’s intrinsic values and motivations, and what type of intrinsic motivations are likely to be sustainable over time?
+For example, the intrinsic motivation of trust in science, which will be studied in both COVID and environmental contexts, might be hard to achieve in many countries, where these issues are connected with ideologies.

 Another important normative discussion on regulation and VC is related to doctrine of proportionality.
 According to this leading constitutional approach, states are allowed to use the least coercive measure needed for changing the behaviors of the public.
-If we will see that least coercive measures might have broader and more durable effect on public behavior than more coercive measures, the legitimacy of using sanctions will be limited.
-At the same time given the costs of behavioral approaches, it is not necessarily the case that command-and-control approaches are the greater evil we are dealing with.
-Based on findings also from wp 3we will further discuss from a normative perspective, what are the proportion of cooperators we need to get in each doctrine and what regulatory tools we will need in order to get that level of cooperation.
-For example, in the context of wearing masks or getting the vaccine, getting a majority might be enough.
-However, in quarantine, few non cooperators might cause the pandemic to spread.
-Similar things could be said in the environmental context where we will use the accumulated data across various numbers of domains to understand what proportion is need for VC to work.
-Similarly, when focusing on changing the intensity of preference of people, it might be the case that in vaccine, we only need one type of behavior so we don’t want to people to do it too eagerly.
-However, when we focus on mask wearing, we do want the public to believe in it because we need them to do it even in areas that we cannot control (such as indoors gatherings).
-In the normative discussion we will also take into account questions that this project could answer such as to what extent do we want to use cross regulatory perspective?
-To what extent do we want to take into account people’s past behavior in general and in other contexts.
-What are the limits of allowing communities to use their own social governance power to change their behavior of people (e.g. in the environmental context).
+If we see that least coercive measures might have broader and more durable effects on public behavior than more coercive measures, the legitimacy of using sanctions will be limited.
+At the same time, given the costs of behavioral approaches, it is not necessarily the case that command-and-control approaches are the worst possible choices.
+Based on findings also from WP 3, we will further discuss from a normative perspective what are the proportion of cooperators needed with each doctrine and what regulatory tools are needed to obtain that level of cooperation.
+For example, in the context of wearing masks or getting the vaccine, obtaining a majority might be enough.
+However, in quarantine, a few non-cooperators might cause the pandemic to spread.
+In the environmental context, we will also use the accumulated data across various numbers of domains to understand what proportion of cooperators is need for VC to work.
+Similarly, when focusing on changing the intensity of preference of people, it might be the case that as with vaccines, we only need one type of behavior, so we don’t want to people to do it too eagerly.
+However, when we focus on mask wearing, we do want the public to believe in it, because we need them to do it even in areas that we cannot control (such as indoors gatherings).
+In the normative discussion, we will also consider questions to which this project can provide answers, such as to what extent do we want to use the cross-regulatory perspective?
+To what extent do we want to consider people’s past behavior in general and in other contexts?
+What are the limits of allowing communities to use their own social governance power to change their behavior of people (e.g., in the environmental context)?
 What did we learn about the sustainability of different type of intrinsic motivation which we would like not to crowd out?
-What regulatory instruments are less likely to vary based on national context?
-And are hence safer to implement from experience gathered in other nations. how data accumulated on individual cooperation across different regulatory domain, will affect the usage of algorithmic regulatory practices
+What regulatory instruments are less likely to vary based on national context and are hence safer to implement from experience gathered in other nations?
+How will data accumulated on individual cooperation across different regulatory domains affect the usage of algorithmic regulatory practices?

 Project Team